a) When you visit our website

 The legal basis for the above-mentioned data processing, in so far as the data are required for the fulfillment of your order, is Art.
 6(1)(b) GDPR, or in the case of additional information you have provided freely, Art.
 6(1)(a) GDPR.

 We may also process the email address you provide when you complete your purchase to provide you with important technical information about the products you have purchased or to inform you of other products in our range that may be of interest to you.
 The legal basis for this data processing is Art.
 6(1)(f) GDPR or Art.
 6(1)(f) GDPR in conjunction with § 7(3) UWG (the German law against unfair competition).
 Our legitimate interests here are customer retention and the promotion of our business through the provision of product information based on your previous purchases and technical information relevant to you to maintain or enhance the performance of your products.
 You can object to our sending you product-related emails of this type without incurring any costs other than those of transmission at the current rates.
-For this purpose, it is enough to send an email to this effect to email@example.com or click on the “unsubscribe” link provided at the end of each of our info emails.
+For this purpose, it is enough to do one of three things: i) send an email to this effect to email@example.com; ii) click on the “unsubscribe” link provided at the end of each of our info emails; iii) change the corresponding setting on the profile page of your user account.

-c) In the context of your myCelemony account
+c) In the context of your user account

 The legal basis for the above-mentioned data processing is Art.
 6(1)(f) GDPR.
 Our legitimate interest lies in the desire to foster customer loyalty and satisfaction by setting aside an area of the website from which you can obtain a clear overview of all your Celemony products as well as any updates that may be available, and where you can update your personal data and preferences in a swift and uncomplicated manner.